-Directors' fees were reviewed in May 2021 and the overall increase of 4% as detailed in the table below was approved, effective from April 2021.
+Directors' fees were reviewed in May 2022 and the overall increase of 17% as detailed in the table below was approved, effective from April 2022.
 Committee fees are payable to directors, as detailed in the table below.
-No equity-based remuneration is paid to non-executive directors, nor do the non-executive directors receive any performance-based remuneration.
-However, directors may hold shares in the Company, the details of which are set out in the Director Interest Disclosures section of the latest Annual Report.
+Despite this increase, directors' fees are still within the \$575,000 per annum limit noted above.
+Directors may hold shares in the Company, the details of which are set out in the Director Interest Disclosures section of the latest Annual Report.